Picking

 Picking with load units

-Once all items of a task have been picked, it is possible to enter the used load units, such as a bag, a box, or similar items.
-Load units can be utilized either at the beginning, before the picking starts, or afterwards, once all items have been picked.
+Once all items for a task have been picked, it is possible to enter the used load units, such as a bag or a box.
+Load units can be assigned either at the beginning, before picking starts, or at the end, after all items have been picked.

 Load unit usage before picking starts: